Rua76/Group-project/README.md

      - **Bad people:**

-       As Bad people, your goal is to kill or execute every good people.
+       As Bad people, your goal is to kill or execute good people.

          - **Werewolves**